Bobby Troup: Television and films

 While he relied on songwriting royalties, Troup worked as an actor, appearing in Bop Girl Goes Calypso (1957), The High Cost of Loving (1958), The Five Pennies (1959), and playing musician Tommy Dorsey in the film The Gene Krupa Story (1959).
 He appeared as himself in the short-lived NBC television series Acapulco.
 He made three guest appearances on Perry Mason, and on two appearances, "The Case of the Jaded Joker" in 1959 and "The Case of the Missing Melody" in 1961, he showed his musical talents.
+In 1960 he appeared with his wife Julie London in an episode of Rawhide, "Incident at Royo Canyon".
 In 1969 and 1970, he appeared as "Bobby" in two episodes of Mannix, where he was a lounge piano player who helped Mannix unravel cases.
 Troup tried his luck at bowling on two episodes of Celebrity Bowling (1973-1975).
 He again appeared as a piano player in a cameo on The Hardy Boys/Nancy Drew Mysteries in 1978.

 His later films included First to Fight (1967) and Number One (1969) with Charlton Heston.

-He appeared as disgruntled staff sergeant Gorman in Robert Altman's 1970 film M*A*S*H. He is the last actor named by the camp PA announcer in the end credits, and he has the last line of the film: “God-damned Army!”
+He appeared as disgruntled staff sergeant Gorman in Robert Altman's 1970 film M*A*S*H. He is the last actor named by the camp PA announcer in the end credits, and he has the last line of the film: "God-damned Army!"

-In 1972, Jack Webb, who had hired Troup for a 1967 episode of the television series Dragnet, cast him as Dr. Joe Early in the television series Emergency! with Julie London as nurse Dixie McCall.
-Both Troup and London guest starred as "Emergency" personnel on an episode of Adam-12.
+Troup had appeared in several episodes of the Jack Webb television series Dragnet.
+In 1972, Webb cast Troup as Dr. Joe Early in the television series Emergency! with Webb's former wife Julie London as nurse Dixie McCall.
+Both Troup and London guest starred as Emergency! personnel on an episode of Adam-12 also produced by Webb.
 In 1979, Troup played the part of Sam Gill in the TV miniseries The Rebels.